Two software engineering students in discussing with large screen of the world on the wall

 GA RKE image

-To achieve its aims, the course is practically-orientated and challenge-led, adopting a ‘doing it for real’ ethos.
+To achieve its aims, the Software Engineering degree is practically-orientated and challenge-led, adopting a ‘doing it for real’ ethos.
 On this course, you’ll immerse yourself in Falmouth’s interdisciplinary approach to collaboration and enterprise within software, gaming and digital products, helping you to innovate in this high-growth industry as part of a professional standard team.

 You will nurture your cognitive, practical, and transferable skills by engaging with hands-on computing projects in a systematic, disciplined, and quantifiable way.
 As we direct you to apply various methods and techniques to build digital products and services, you will equip yourself with professional competences that are in-demand in the sector.